The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 1. Connect the keypad to your computer via a USB-C Cable (not included).
 2. Open QMK Toolbox software (If not already downloaded, please see https://qmk.fm/toolbox/).
-3. Press the `RESET` button located on the bottom of the keypad (Top left corner, to the left of the USB connector) labeled RST.
+3. Press the `RESET` button located on the bottom of the keypad (Top left corner, to the left of the USB connector) labeled RST (See image above).
 4. In your QMK Toolbox Consol, you should see `*** DFU device connected:` appear.
 5. Under `Local File` open your compliled HEX file.
 6. Ensure `Microcontroller` is set to atmega32u4.